I don’t break

 sleepy troll baby rocker review kokemuksia

-Sleepytroll baby rocker is something that I wanted to get.
+Sleepytroll Baby Rocker Gen 2 is something that I wanted to get.
 I started to dream about it, after quite so many nightly wake ups.
 If only someone else rocked the baby back asleep.

 I didn’t really expect it to work as well as it did (we started sleeping full nights with it), but for us, it just simply worked.
+I also wrote more about how our nights looked at three months.
 Sleepytroll has a sensor mode, that activates if it detects sound or movement.
 Then it starts to rock the stroller (or the crib) for three minutes.
 It also has the option of rocking 40 minutes, but that we rarely used.
 You can also adjust on how sensitive it is.

 We used this until Eva was about 5 or 6 months.
 Then we just kind of let go of it.
 I was worried if we would need to let it rock Eva until she was 18 years old, but luckily stopping the use was also easy.
 And in the summer we sleep trained Eva and we are now (at 8 months) sleeping full nights again.
 But again, Sleepytroll was such a lifesaver in the early months.
 5/5, do recommend!